frasermclean/personal-site/src/content/posts/remotely-accessing-self-hosted-applications/index.md

 - No need to expose individual applications to the internet.

 #### VPN Cons
-- Requires publicly routable IP address and/or Dynamic DNS service to connect from outside your home network.
-If your ISP imposes CGNAT, VPN access may not be possible.
+- Requires a [publicly routable IP address](#public-ip-address) and/or [Dynamic DNS](#dynamic-dns) service to connect from outside your home network.
+If your ISP imposes [CGNAT](#cgnat), VPN access may not be possible.
 - VPN clients must be installed and configured on each remote device.
 The user of each remote device needs to initiate the VPN connection before accessing applications.
 This can be less convenient than other methods that provide direct access.
 - Care should be taken around VPN client credentials as they can provide access to your entire home network if they are compromised.

 ### TailScale

 [TailScale](https://tailscale.com) is a very popular modern VPN solution that greatly simplifies the process of creating a secure network between your devices.
 It uses the WireGuard protocol to provide encrypted connections between all your devices.
-Notably, it can get around CGNAT and firewall restrictions that typically hinder traditional VPNs.
+Notably, it can get around [CGNAT](#cgnat) and firewall restrictions that typically hinder traditional VPNs.
 It is particularly well-suited for homelabs due to its ease of setup and use.

 TailScale creates a virtual network adapter on each device and assigns each device a fixed unique IP address in the 100.x.x.x range, allowing them to communicate securely over the internet as if they were on the same local network.